 Perhaps with some heavy editing and more fully developed characters there’s some room for improvement.
 A lot of room.
 Developing the characters would improve it a lot, as would streamlining a lot of the unnecessary details and people.

 I’ll wrap this up with a few suggestions to the author.
 I would definitely reconsider putting the names of real musicians in the book.
 Particularly in the contexts they are in (a juvenile joke about Nicki Minaj and Beyonce performing at a Trump-esque bankers birthday party).
 I’m not sure about the legality of it but at the bare minimum it will end up dating the book in the long run.
-I would also suggest putting the actual cover for Apex Predator on Goodreads if you want to attract more readers.

 I honestly can’t recommend Apex Predator, not without some heavy rework, a good editor and another run through a proofreader would be a wise idea.
 I noticed a few typos here and there.
 Nothing to make it unreadable but it does make it look a bit unprofessional.
 Another proofread or edit would also smooth out some of the awkward sentence structure.